wes06/Drift-A-Part/readme.md

 3D printed + carbon fiber parts for the LED extension for the Kuka Robot

-	 - STL with mock dimensions to test mesh import into Grasshopper (i.e.: "extension" parallel to flange axis, thus wasting one axis :( )
+	 - STL with mock dimensions to test mesh import as tool into Grasshopper/PRC ("extension" parallel to flange axis, thus wasting one axis :( )
-	 - Holder with LED extension directly into X axis (i.e.: "extension" perpendicular to flange axis, turned out to be too agressive)
+	 - Holder with LED extension directly into X axis ("extension" perpendicular to flange axis, turned out to be too agressive)
 	 - Holder with LED extension 45 degress in relation to X and Z axis